Marriage, Tax Entitlements and Special Needs Trust

 At this time of the year, LOVE is all around us, and Valentine’s Day is nearly upon us.
-It is the time of the year when I hear of many people getting engaged, but what are the issues surrounding your marital status and having a child with special needs and setting up their Special Needs Trust?
+It is the time of the year when I hear of many people getting engaged, but what are the issues surrounding your marital status, marriage, tax entitlements and Special Needs Trust planning?

 Most parents I meet fall into the married category.
 As my wife might be reading this, I have to say this is the best category!!